gjpelletier/PyMLR/Examples/README.md

-# Jupyter notebook examples using PyMLR
+# Jupyter notebook examples using PyMLR for Machine Learning Regression